LKbryan777/simple-banking-app-v2/README.md

     flash('Invalid recipient or transfer not allowed.')
     return redirect(url_for('transfer'))
 ```
-When recipient lookup fails, a generic error message is shown rather than revealing if a username or account number exists.
+When recipient lookup is unsuccessful, a general error message is displayed instead of indicating whether a username or account number is valid.
-This prevents attackers from probing valid accounts via response differences.
+This approach stops attackers from testing valid accounts by exploiting variations in responses.

-3. **Order of Balance Check and Recipient Status Check**
+3. **Order of Balance Verification and Recipient Status Verification**
-The original code checked to see if there was enough money in the account before checking to see if the recipient's account was open.
-This could have wasted resources or accidentally shared information.
+The initial code verified whether there were sufficient funds in the account prior to confirming if the recipient's account was active.
+This sequence might have led to resource wastage or unintended information disclosure.

-***Improvements***
+***Enhancements***

-Moved the recipient active status check before balance validation to avoid unnecessary processing if the recipient is inactive.
+Rearranged the check for the recipient's active status to precede the balance validation, thus preventing unnecessary processing when the recipient is inactive.

 ---

 #### */execute_transfer*

-1. **Insecure Handling of Invalid Forms**
+1. **Improper Management of Invalid Forms**

-The original code only proceeded if `form.validate_on_submit()` passed but didn't handle the failure path explicitly.
-Users could bypass intended behavior or receive no useful feedback.
+The initial code continued execution solely when `form.validate_on_submit()` was successful, yet it did not explicitly address what happens when validation fails.
+As a result, users might circumvent the intended functionality or be left without helpful feedback.

 ***Improvements***
 ```python